 Improve Demand and Lead Generation

-Marketing ops can establish processes to increase the effectiveness and efficiency of both demand generation and lead generation by utilizing your prospect and customer data, analytics, and the capabilities of your marketing technology stack.
-When optimized, marketing processes and capabilities can identify and accelerate movement through the purchase cycle of the highest value prospects, providing them with the best experiences while aligning efficient use of resources with your sales process.
+Marketing operations can establish processes to increase the effectiveness and efficiency of both demand generation and lead generation by better utilizing your prospect and customer data, increasing the use of analytics, and advancing the use of your marketing technology stack.
+When optimized, marketing operations processes and capabilities can identify and accelerate the movement of the highest-value prospects through the purchase cycle, providing them with the best experiences while also aligning with your marketing and sales processes and efficiently using resources.

 Asset & Content Optimization

-Your marketing operations department can provide analytics to understand the performance of your marketing campaigns, assets, and content.
-This will help you drive more strategic and effective use and future investments in them; while also driving a better experience for the recipients.
+Your marketing operations department can provide analytics to understand your marketing campaigns at a granular level, including the performance of content and individual assets.
 These analytics include the ability to measure content and asset performance across channels and segments down to a specific person and touchpoint.
-Businesses can also use marketing technology data for asset creation, campaign planning, testing, budgeting, scheduling, and reporting.

 Marketing Automation

-Marketing automation helps you maximize the benefits of marketing operations by reducing repetitive, manual tasks to streamline marketing strategy.
+Marketing automation can help you maximize the benefits of marketing operations by reducing and automating repetitive, manual tasks, gathering marketing process data, and having the ability to add workflows to processes.

-Marketing automation platforms like Salesforce Marketing Cloud, Pardot, and Marketo can help you overcome challenges like audience management, the application of communication business rules, and other operational duties that detract from time that could be spent on more strategic work.
+Marketing automation platforms like Salesforce Marketing Cloud, Pardot (Marketing Cloud Account Engagement), and Marketo Engage can help you overcome challenges like audience management, the application of communication business rules, and other operational duties that reduce the time that could be spent on strategic work or other priorities.

 With marketing automation tools, your marketing department can benefit from: